 Private sector and federal, state, and local government employees have the right to be free from unlawful discrimination, in the form of harassment or the creation of a hostile work environment.

-Murray Law welcomes the opportunity to provide serious and experienced counsel, representation to private and public sector clients confronting unlawful workplace harassment.
-Steven Murray has successfully represented private sector and federal, state, and local government employees asserting unlawful harassment claims in lawsuits before United States District Courts, including the United States District Court for the District of Colorado.Harassment-Hostile Work Environment Claim
+Retaliatory harassment is unlawful.
+Murray Law welcomes the opportunity to represent private and public-sector clients confronting workplace harassment.
+Steven Murray has successfully represented private sector and federal, state, and local government employees asserting harassment claims in actions before United States District Courts, including the United States District Court for the District of Colorado.Harassment-Hostile Work Environment Claim

-(3) the conduct was sufficiently severe or pervasive to alter the terms or conditions of employment by creating a hostile, abusive, or intimidating working environment.
+The conduct was sufficiently severe or pervasive to alter the terms or conditions of employment by creating a hostile, abusive, or intimidating working environment.

-An employer is liable for hostile work environment harassment, when the objectionable conduct was taken by a co-worker or a person controlled by the employer, and the employer knew, or should have known of the hostile work environment and failed to take prompt and effective remedial action.Conclusion
+An employer is liable for hostile work environment harassment, when the objectionable conduct was taken by a co-worker or a person controlled by the employer, and the employer knew, or should have known of the hostile work environment and failed to take prompt and effective remedial action.Remedies